huggingface/hub-docs/docs/hub/transformers.md

 model = AutoModelForCausalLM.from_pretrained("distilgpt2")
 ```

-You cana also load a model from a specific version (based on commit hash, tag name, or branch) as follows:
+You can also load a model from a specific version (based on commit hash, tag name, or branch) as follows:

 ```py
 model = AutoModel.from_pretrained(